-During Weight Loss, you experience a natural decrease in metabolism due to the reduced amount of calories you’re consuming.
+During Weight Loss, you can experience a natural decrease in metabolism due to the reduced amount of calories you’re consuming.
 It’s like putting less fuel in the furnace – all those calories you used to eat were added fuel that increased body temperature!
-Your metabolism will increase when you’re on “Lifetime Maintenance” and consuming more calories.
+Your metabolism will increase when you’re on Metabolic Adjustment or go back to consuming more calories.

-Some people experience the opposite: they feel warmer during certain times of the ‘Lean for Life’ program because their metabolism actually increases for a period of time because of the foods they’re eating (protein) and the regularity of food intake (three meals, three snacks).
-People who did not eat full, regular meals prior to the program may have lowered their metabolism with that type of eating.
+Some people experience the opposite, they feel warmer during certain times of the Lindora program because their metabolism actually increases for a period of time because of the high protein foods they’re eating and the regularity of food intake – three meals plus three snacks a day.

 Weight loss and dieting can cause a change in hormone levels.
 Because a small amount of estrogen is produced in fatty tissue, some individuals may experience hormonal changes when they lose weight.
 This is normal.
 The hormonal changes can affect your body temperature.